 This update also came directly from your feedback.
 We heard from authors who wanted to add alternative text to the map in a map tour, and you can now do this.
 To ensure your story is accessible for anyone using a screen reader you should consider adding alternative text for all the images, videos, maps, and other media in your story.

 With the addition of this feature, there’s a small update in the map toolbar.
 Configuring the tour map settings is now done via the Edit button (pencil icon) and alt text can be added using the Options button (gear icon).
 This makes the configuration toolbar for tour maps consistent with how it looks for other maps.

 Our development team has reworked the dropdown menu component to enhance keyboard navigation, focus management, and screen reader support.
 This component is used throughout the builder, and the overall experience of making menu selections is improved for everyone.
 You may noticed some changes that better indicate the focused and selected items, and it’s easier to navigate through menu items by using the up/down arrow keys.

 We have several other accessibility projects that are ongoing, and we’ll provide updates on those as that work is released.

-We also wanted to let you know a few other things: 3D mode for map tours is no longer in beta, we found and squashed a bug that sometimes would cause a story to refuse to open in the builder, and you’ll likely benefit from several other performance and stability fixes that were made this month.
+We also wanted to let you know a few other things: 3D mode for map tours is no longer in beta, SQL has been added as a language option for the code block, we found and squashed a bug that sometimes would cause a story to refuse to open in the builder, and you’ll likely benefit from several other performance and stability fixes that were made this month.